jordicortes40/cutpoints_linear_model/README.md

 **Brief description**: Given a continous response (Y) and a continous predictor (X), this script provides the way to find the the optimal cutpoints that maximize the R<sup>2</sup>

 **Note: Categorizing predictors is not a good practice at all.
 Continuous predictors should not be categorized.
 See, for example, the [TRIPOD guideline](https://annals.org/aim/fullarticle/2088542/transparent-reporting-multivariable-prediction-model-individual-prognosis-diagnosis-tripod-explanation).
-It should only be used for teaching purposes to teach what not to do**
+This material is for teaching purposes: what not to do**

 # Files explanation